This Fact Sheet is not relevant in your jurisdiction

 The budget sheet is split into fixed costs and flexible costs.
 Fixed costs are items such as mortgage or rent, council tax, gas, electricity, water and insurances.
 Flexible costs include spending on food, clothing, hairdressing, socialising, meals at work and pocket money.

 Call us if you need us to send you a paper version of the budget sheet.

 If you have a debt such as a decree, a decision from the sheriff court or a sheriff court fine that is up to date, you need to add it to the budget.
 Not paying could have serious consequences.
 Contact us for advice if you cannot afford the payments you are required to make.
-You can also find more information in our Court fines fact sheet.
+You can also find more information in our Fines in the sheriff and justice of the peace courts fact sheet.

 If you have other priority debts with a payment plan in place, these payment arrangements may also need to be changed.
 Contact us for advice if this affects you.

 Some people do not get all of the income they are entitled to.
 This makes it harder to afford living costs.
 There are a number of ways you may be able to increase your income.